HomeNotaryGuidesHow To Cancel Notary Agreement

 Frequently Asked Questions

-Is a notarized agreement legally binding in India?toggle icon
+Is a notarised agreement legally binding in India?toggle icon

-Yes, a notarized agreement is legally valid and admissible in court, but it holds less weight than a registered agreement, especially for immovable property transfers.
+Yes, a notarised agreement is legally valid and admissible in court, but it holds less weight than a registered agreement, especially for immovable property transfers.

 Does cancellation require the signatures of both parties?toggle icon